You open a new Logic Pro session, fired up and ready.

 Rule #2: Have a Damn Reason for Every Plugin

-If you’re dragging plugins onto a track because “that’s what I always do,” stop.
+If you're dragging plugins onto a track because "that's what I always do," stop.
+No plugin should go into your mix without a job description.

-You’re the producer.
+You're the producer.
 Every tool in your mix should solve a problem or enhance a strength.
-That’s it.

-Before you reach for that EQ, ask:
+Before you reach for that EQ, ask yourself:

 - What don’t I like about this sound?